Sandrakiptumm/phase-4-group-3-project/README.md

 For the base model the ARIMA captured the upward trend in predicting the values but for better performance we recommend to use a grid search or auto ARIMA to get better performance by selecting the best parameters.

+**FURTHER STEPS**

+1.	.Implement grid search or auto ARIMA: Using grid search or auto ARIMA to find optimal parameters (p,d,q) could improve model performance.
+This would help fine-tune the model beyond the initial (10, 0, 10) configuration.
+2. Validate model assumptions: Check if the residuals of the ARIMA model meet key assumptions like normality and no autocorrelation.
+This can be done using diagnostic plots and statistical tests.
+3. Perform out-of-sample forecasting: Split the data into training and test sets to evaluate how well the model performs on unseen data.
+This will give a better indication of its predictive power.

 **CONCLUSION**